PHP: Syntax errors

-On one hand, parse errors are the simplest because they are all about code grammar rules and aren’t related to any code logic.
-They can be easily fixed, you just need to find them.
+On one hand, parse errors are the simplest because they are all about code grammar rules and aren't related to any code logic.
+They can be easily fixed, you just need to find where the syntax is incorrect.

-On the other hand, interpreter will not always tell you the correct position of an error.
-Sometimes you need to add a forgotten bracket to another place as opposed to what the error message says.
+On the other hand, the interpreter will not always tell you the exact location of an error.
+Sometimes you need to add a missed bracket to another place as opposed to what the error message says.